Duijndam-Dev/TopoLib/Readme.md

 This is the second approach of creating the TopoLib library.
 The original version was built using C++ in conjunction with the [XLW-library](https://github.com/xlw/xlw) to create Excel extensions.
 The XLW-library is no longer actively maintained, and therefore the transition to 64-bit Excel became troublesome.
 This is where `Excel-DNA`  came to the rescue (*note: 'DNA' stands for DotNet for Applications, similar to VBA - Visual Basic for Applications*).
 This made a transition to C# mandatory.
 Therefore, PROJ (*written in C++*) either needed to be replaced by a similar library written in C# (like the [DotSpatial](https://github.com/DotSpatial/DotSpatial) library),  or alternatively C#  bindings to PROJ needed to be used.

-Though the latest version of ExcelDna.Addin,  ExcelDna.Integration and ExcelDna.Intellisense is currently 1.5.1-rc3, the ExcelDnaDoc package is restricted to version 1.5.0-rc.
-This limits the versions of the other packages to 1.5.0.

 #### 4	SharpProj

 The the [DotSpatial](https://github.com/DotSpatial/DotSpatial) library isn't very actively maintained.
 The PROJ library in contrary has made major changes to its functionality and API and an improved accuracy over the past few years.
 So it would be great to link against that library (somehow).